 C.1 Several examples of supplier proposals that may be included are listed below:

 C.2 Account manager.
-VALERO's annual energy expenditure requires the attention of a full time account manager.
+Valero's annual energy expenditure requires the attention of a full time account manager.
 The account manager should have a detailed understanding of developing distribution and retail markets as well a detailed understanding of the proposed supply arrangements.
 The account manager should have sufficient technical background to identify opportunities and should have an understanding of all services potentially offered by the supplier.
 In the absence of a dedicated account manager, describe how you plan to service Valero's various accounts.

 C.3 Provision of maintenance/safety/training support.
 Provide expert(s) to assist plants with developing/updating electrical maintenance, safety and/or training programs for high voltage equipment, major electricity consuming equipment such as compressors, chillers, etc.